openqasm/openqasm/CONTRIBUTING.md

 ## Development Cycle

 The development cycle for OpenQASM is managed in the open using Github for project management.
-TODO: When preparing a new release changes for the released version should be identified in the release notes (See [issue #328](https://github.com/openqasm/openqasm/issues/328)).
+Release notes are collected separately for the specification and reference parser in the `releasenotes` directory.

 ### Semantic Versioning
 The OpenQASM language uses [semantic versioning (semver)](https://semver.org/).